New HMRC fuel rates: what they mean for your business

 The key updates include:

-• No change to other petrol or diesel rates
+• No change to other diesel rates

 • The advisory electricity rate for fully electric cars remains at 7p per mile